Share |

 Family Travel Files Ezine Family Vacations Resource

-Florida: Crystal River, Family Vacation Plan - Getting SCUBA Certified.Bird's Underwater Crystal River Diving Learning to dive on vacation - how cool is that?
-And doing it with my sister and two cousins - even better but SCUBA is not about swimming it is about diving a whole other thing.
+Crystal River Family Vacation Adventure Getting SCUBA Certified.Bird's Underwater Crystal River Diving Learning to dive on vacation - how cool is that?
+And doing it with my sister and two cousins - even better but SCUBA is not about swimming, it is about diving which is a whole other thing.

 My reality check.
 The first time I stepped into a scuba diving suit I felt somewhat like an alien.
 I could not bend my arms and legs normally.
 It was rather confining and then there was the gear.
 That is the SCUBA (self -contained underwater breathing apparatus) part.The wetsuit plus the gear that includes BCD (buoyancy control device), air tank, flippers, mask, weights, respirator, and snorkel makes an awkward combination on dry land.
 I felt completely foolish waddling around the dive shop in my suit, carrying my gear.